The Phrag-Busters are Back

 It’s Phrag-busting time!

-This summer, the Honey Harbour Association invites you to join the fight against invasive phragmites, a plant that is rapidly taking over shorelines and wetlands on Georgian Bay.
+In 2016, members of the Honey Harbour Association and others from the community joined forces in the fight against invasive phragmites, a plant that is rapidly taking over shorelines and wetlands on Georgian Bay.

 Growing in tall dense stands, this unsightly reed crowds out native vegetation and traps local animals trying to reach the shoreline!
 A major threat to biodiversity (not to mention your enjoyment of the waterfront), this invasive species has got to go!
 But it’s going to take a high level of community involvement in order to tackle this problem, since phragmites spreads so easily.
 That’s why the Honey Harbour Association is partnering with Georgian Bay Forever to coordinate cutting efforts this summer, and we need as much help with cutting and clearing as we can get.